Pranay92/Competitve-JavaScript/src/programs/speed/README.md

 ### General

 1. Initialize values whereever and whenever possible.
-2. Avoid using try..catch whenever possible, is still needed wrap the code inside try block into a function and just call the function inside the try block.
+2. Avoid using try..catch whenever possible, if still needed wrap the code inside try block into a function and just call the function inside the try block.
 3. Avoid changing function signature at run time.

 ### Arrays